I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/nf-minitape-tapeclasslogicalblocktophysicalblock.md

 <p>If a tape miniclass driver calls this routine with an unsupported tape density code, <b>TapeClassLogicalBlockToPhysicalBlock</b> does not perform any translation.
 It returns the logical block address in <b>SeekBlockAddress</b> and returns zero in <b>SpaceBlockCount</b>.</p>

-<p>A tape miniclass driver calls <b>TapeClassLogicalBlockToPhysicalBlock</b> to translate a logical block address from an application to a physical block address for a tape device. <b>TapeClassLogicalBlockToPhysicalBlock</b> is not necessary for SCSI-2 or later drivers because devices that comply with SCSI-2 or later standards support logical block addressing.</p>

-<p>To position a tape to the physical block address returned by this routine, a tape miniclass driver issues two SCSI commands: a LOCATE command to position the tape to the <b>SeekBlockAddress</b>, and then a SPACE command to advance the tape <b>SpaceBlockCount</b>.
-The <b>SpaceBlockCount</b> value is necessary if the pseudological blocks on the tape are smaller than the physical blocks; in that case, the logical block boundary might not align with a physical block boundary.</p>

-<p>If a tape miniclass driver calls this routine with an unsupported tape density code, <b>TapeClassLogicalBlockToPhysicalBlock</b> does not perform any translation.
-It returns the logical block address in <b>SeekBlockAddress</b> and returns zero in <b>SpaceBlockCount</b>.</p>

 ## -requirements
 <table>
 <tr>